Poetry Girls Boarding House

 The Girls House

-Poetry (Year 12) girls board with Syntax (Year 11) in single rooms with shared facilities.
+Rhetoric (Year 13) girls board with Poetry (Year 12) girls in single rooms with shared facilities.
 This girl's boarding house is the largest boarding house at Stonyhurst, both physically and in the number of boarders and covers the third floor of New Wing, Shirk, and the third floor above the Front Quad.

-Poetry and Syntax girl's boarding house is a home away from home, where girls are listened to and supported.
-They join in Year 11 and our aim is to guide them towards becoming the best version of themselves when they leave at the end of Year 13.
+Rhetoric and Poetry girl's boarding house is a home away from home, where girls are listened to and supported.
+They join in Year 12 and our aim is to guide them towards becoming the best version of themselves when they leave at the end of Year 13.
 At Stonyhurst we have a domestic and international cohort of boarders, and this house offers a relaxed and friendly atmosphere in which our girls can work and play.
 Boarders in this house are encouraged to work hard, support each other, and be on time.

 About the House Parent